hmsgit/nrpcle/hbp_nrp_cle/doc/source/hbp_nrp_cle.bibi_config.rst

 :mod:`cle_template` Template
 ----------------------------

 To generate the Python DSL from the BIBI XML Model, we use Jinja2.
-The functions are automatically mapped to functions of the :ref:`bibi_configuration_script` module.
+The functions are automatically mapped to functions of the :class:`hbp_nrp_cle.bibi_config.bibi_configuration_script` module.

 :mod:`bibi_configuration_script` Module
 ---------------------------------------